linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Continental Illinois Case(1).md

 ---
-title: Class 9 - Continental Illinois Case
+title: Continental Illinois Case
 parent_directory: Class 9-Bailouts and Bank Failures
-formatted: 2025-12-21 11:35:00 AM
+formatted: 2025-12-21 08:10:00 AM
 formatter_model: claude-sonnet-4-5-20250929
 cli_tool: claude-code
 primary_tags:
    - continental illinois bank failure
    - penn square collapse
    - bank bailout
    - too big to fail
 secondary_tags:
    - energy lending risks
    - loan loss provisions
    - federal reserve intervention
    - deposit insurance guarantee
    - bank regulatory oversight
    - liquidity crisis management
 cssclasses: academia
 ---

-## NEW YORK UNIVERSITY SALOMON CENTER
+> **NEW YORK UNIVERSITY SALOMON CENTER**

-## Working Paper Series
+>
+> **Working Paper Series**
+>

-C41
+> C41
+>

-CONTINENTAL-ILLINOIS
+> CONTINENTAL-ILLINOIS
+>

-Richard Herring
+> Richard Herring
+>

-NEW YORK UNIVERSITY SALOMON CENTER
+> NEW YORK UNIVERSITY SALOMON CENTER
+>

-LEONARD N. STERN SCHOOL OF BUSINESS
+> LEONARD N. STERN SCHOOL OF BUSINESS
+>

-44 WEST 4TH STREET, SUITE 9-160
+> 44 WEST 4TH STREET, SUITE 9-160
+>

-NEW YORK, NY 10012-1126
+> NEW YORK, NY 10012-1126
+>

-TELEPHONE 212-998-0700
+> TELEPHONE 212-998-0700
+>

-FAX 212-995-4220
+> FAX 212-995-4220
+>

-SEE BACK PAGES FOR CURRENT WORKING PAPERS
+> SEE BACK PAGES FOR CURRENT WORKING PAPERS

-## CONTINENTAL ILLINOIS BANK AND TRUST COMPANY
+# Continental Illinois Case

 The background material for this case was originally submitted by the Comptroller of the Currency, C.T.
 Conover, to the House Banking Committee four months after the collapse of Continental.
 As the official with principal supervisory responsibility for Continental, Conover had the awkward task of explaining to Congress why Continental collapsed despite the superb quality of supervision it received.
 Although the Comptroller's statement reflects this special perspective, the facts are clearly stated.